litinski/magicstates/README.md

 The Python script and Mathematica notebook can be used to compute resource costs of distillation protocols.

 Note that the numbers in the Python script become unreliable for output errors smaller than ~10^(-13) due to the limit of machine-precision numbers.
-In principle, it is possible to implement arbitrary-precision arithmetic with complex numbers in Python, but it is a bit of a hassle.
+In principle, it is possible to implement arbitrary-precision arithmetic with complex numbers in Python, but it's a bit of a hassle.
 This work was originally done in Mathematica, which natively supports arbitrary-precision arithmetic.
 If you require higher precision, use the Mathematica notebook.

 # Mathematica notebook